BlasBenito/sdmflow/README.md

-**Call for collaborators**: I would like this R package to become a collaborative effort, and I am looking for collaborators and/or testers (everyone is welcome!).
+**Looking for collaborators**: I would like this R package to become a collaborative effort, and I am looking for collaborators and/or testers (everyone is welcome!).
 The idea would be to couple the package development it with at least two collaborative papers: a software note, and an application case highlighting the importance of variable selection and modelling paradigm when building species distribution models.

 # sdmflow